I need to stop waiting for a magic wand to make the covid years disappear.

 We expected civility, hospitality, and kindness to break free from our fear-induced restraints but were gravely disappointed.

 Some of us lovingly looked forward to the New Year with hope.
-A chance to put 2021 in the rearview mirror and make a new resolution for 2022.
+A chance to put the past in the rearview mirror and make a new resolution for this year.

-But January 1st has come and gone, and Covid19 is still with us with all of its built-in limitations and restrictions.
+But January 1st has come and gone, and some of the aftereffects of Covid19 are still with us.

 I am tired of waiting.
 You probably are as well.
 We need to stop waiting for life to happen and live it now.

-I have to approach 2022 differently; waiting is no longer an effective strategy.
+I have to approach this year differently; waiting is no longer an effective strategy.

-Here are five things that I need to stop waiting for in 2022: the status quo to return, a perfection that does not exist, permission to use God-given talents, inspiration to strike, or an invitation to take action.
+Here are five things I need to stop waiting for in 2023: the status quo to return, a perfection that does not exist, permission to use God-given talents, inspiration to strike, or an invitation to take action.

 I will stop waiting for the status quo to return.

-The status quo of life as we knew it in 2021 has left the building and will not return.
+The status quo of life as we knew it before Covid19 has left the building and will not return.

 Before 2021, I had a solid business plan with a workable strategy.
 Maybe you did too.

-I waited for things to return to normal so I could implement my plan.
+I waited for things to return to normal to implement my plan.
 Like many others, I thought this would last a few weeks.
-But then it turned to months, and the ending is still not in sight.
+But then it turned to months, and the ending was still not in sight.

-I wasted much of 2021 waiting for things to return to normal.
+I wasted much of 2021 and 2022 waiting for things to return to normal.

-I will no longer wait for a perfection that does not exist.
+I will no longer wait for perfection that does not exist.

 I am a perfectionist.
-I wish I could blame this tendency on my parents or some genetic flaw.
+I could blame this tendency on my parents or some genetic flaw.

-When I met high standards, my parents praised me, and I liked it.
+My parents praised me when I met high standards, and I liked it.
 I pushed myself to even higher standards because I wanted their attention.

 Over the years, I developed an inner critic who demanded perfection in everything I did.
 I thought that the inner critic was my parents’ voice, but t found that the critic’s voice was my own. to my horror